lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 Set User Quota
 ~~~~~~~~~~~~~~~

-In Backend.AI, there are two type of vfolders created by user and admin(project).
+In Backend.AI, there are two types of vfolders created by user and admin(project).
 In this section,
 we would like to show how to check current quota setting per-user and how to configure it.
 First, Make sure the active tab of quota settings panel is ``For User``.
 Then, Select user you desire to
 check and edit the quota.
 You can see the quota id that corresponds to user's id and the configuration already set